 How chkdsk uses it

 chkdsk is more aggressive.
 When it detects corruption in the first records of $MFT, it cross-references each record against the mirror.
-If both copies are valid and differ, chkdsk treats the mirror as authoritative for the first few critical records (the assumption being that the live records were updated more recently and corrupted in the process).
+If both copies are valid but differ, chkdsk treats the mirror as authoritative for the first few critical records (the assumption being that the live records were updated more recently and corrupted in the process).

 Why $MFTMirr is not a complete backup